 If they diagnose PTSD, they tailor a plan that they think best meets your unique experiences and goals.
 When PTSD interferes with your life, the goal at Hope Mental Health is to give you coping mechanisms that help you process the trauma and move forward.

-Ms. Woodland is certified in exposure and response prevention therapy while Mr. Haas is licensed in trauma-focused cognitive behavioral therapy, which are two effective tools that help patients gain the upper hand on PTSD.
+Ms. Woodland is certified in exposure and response prevention therapy, which are two effective tools that help patients gain the upper hand on PTSD.

 To explore your options in PTSD treatments, call Hope Mental Health, or request an appointment using the online booking button.